Nanjing Massacre denial: Issues of definition

 The precise definition of the geographical area involved, duration of the massacre, as well as who is to be considered and counted among the victims, forms a major part of both the definition of the massacre and the arguments of denialists.
 Among the most extreme denialists, casualty claims range from several dozen to several hundred.
 Masaaki Tanaka, a denialist, engaged in academic misconduct to support his claim that the massacre was a fabrication and death tolls were low.
 However, figures within the range of 50,000–300,000 are typically articulated among more sophisticated and mainstream historians.
 The International Military Tribunal for the Far East estimated at least 200,000 casualties and at least 20,000 cases of rape.

 The common revisionist viewpoint, made by denialists such as Higashinakano Shudo, is that the geographical area of the incident should be limited to the few square kilometers of the city, and they typically estimate the population to be about 200,000–250,000.
 However, this geographic definition is almost universally unheard of outside of revisionist circles.
 Their use of 200,000–250,000 civilians also only includes those in the Nanjing Safety Zone, which does not include everyone inside of the city.

 Most historians include a much larger area around the city, including the Xiaguan district (the suburbs north of Nanjing city, about 31 km^{2} in size) and other areas on the outskirts of the city.
 In 2003, Zhang Lianhong estimated that the population of greater Nanjing was between 535,000 and 635,000 civilians and soldiers just prior to the Japanese occupation.
 In 2008, he revised his estimate to 468,000–568,000.
 Some historians also include six counties around Nanjing, known as the Nanjing Special Municipality.
 With the six surrounding counties included, the population of Nanjing is estimated to be more than 1 million.

 The duration of the incident is naturally defined by its geography: the earlier the Japanese entered the area, the longer the duration.
 The Battle of Nanjing ended on December 13, when the divisions of the Japanese Army entered the walled city of Nanjing.
-The Tokyo War Crime Tribunal defined the period of the massacre to the ensuing six weeks.
+The International Military Tribunal for the Far East (IMTFE) defined the duration of the massacre as the six weeks following the fall of Nanjing on December 13, 1937."
 More conservative estimates say the massacre started on December 14, when the troops entered the Safety Zone, and that it lasted for six weeks.